BERDataLakehouse/tenant_access_request_service/docs/slack-setup.md

      }'
    ```

-3. Check the `#berdl-governance` channel - you should see a message with Approve/Deny buttons!
+3. Check your admin channel - you should see a message with Approve/Deny buttons!

 ---